Artificial General Intelligence for Medical Imaging Analysis: Large Vision Models for Medical Imaging

 \item \textbf{Model Adaption}: The adaptation of large vision models to the medical domain involves fine-tuning or transfer learning techniques \cite{esteva2019guide}.
 Pretrained models on large-scale general image datasets, such as ImageNet \cite{deng2009imagenet}, may serve as a valuable starting point.
 However, to leverage their learned representations effectively, these models need to be further trained on medical imaging data.
 Fine-tuning requires careful optimization and regularization strategies to adapt the models to specific medical imaging tasks while preventing overfitting and preserving their generalization capabilities.
 Recently, adding adapters \cite{chen2023sam} to large vision models has indeed gained popularity as a flexible and efficient approach to model customization and transfer learning.
 Adapters allow for the integration of task-specific information without modifying the entire model architecture, enabling faster and more cost-effective model development.

-\item \textbf{Multimodal imaging}: Medical imaging often involves multiple modalities, such as ultrasound, MRI, CT, and PET, etc., each providing unique information.
-The adaption of large vision models should consider the combination and fusion of information from these multiple modalities to extract complementary features and enhance diagnostic accuracy.
-Exploring fusion techniques, such as late fusion \cite{snoek2005early,gadzicki2020early}, early fusion \cite{snoek2005early,gadzicki2020early}, or cross-modal attention mechanisms \cite{liu2022survey,wang2022cross}, may be crucial to leverage multi-modality data effectively and improve the performance of the adapted models.
+\item \textbf{Multimodal Imaging}: Medical imaging often involves multiple modalities, such as ultrasound, MRI, CT, and PET, etc., each providing unique information.
+The adaption of large vision models should consider the combination and fusion of information from these multiple modalities to extract complementary features and enhance the analysis.
+Exploring fusion techniques, such as late fusion \cite{gadzicki2020early}, early fusion \cite{gadzicki2020early}, or cross-modal attention mechanisms \cite{wang2022cross}, may be crucial to leverage multi-modality data effectively and improve the model performance.

-\item \textbf{Interpretability}: Large models often operate as complex black boxes, making it challenging to understand the reasoning behind their predictions \cite{zhao2023brain,bohle2023holistically,stevens2020investigation}.
-To establish trust and facilitate clinical decision-making, efforts should be underway to develop techniques for explaining the decision-making process of these models.
+\item \textbf{Interpretability}: Large models often operate as complex black boxes, making it challenging to understand the reasoning behind their predictions \cite{bohle2023holistically}.
+To establish trust and facilitate clinical decision-making, efforts should be made to explain the decision-making process of these models.
 Interpretability methods such as attention maps \cite{hassanin2022visual}, saliency maps \cite{simonyan2013deep}, and Grad-CAM \cite{selvaraju2017grad} have been explored to provide insights into which regions of an image contribute most to the model's decision, aiding in understanding and verifying the model's outputs.
-However, the interpretability of large vision models has not been fully explored, which requires further efforts of the community.
+However, the interpretability of large vision models has not been fully explored, which requires further efforts from the community.